Planes in four space and four associated CM points: Proof of Theorem

 \begin{proposition}[Limit measures are joinings] The push-forward of $\mu$ under any projection $X_S \to X_{i,S}$ for $i=1,\ldots,6$ is the Haar measure on $X_{i,S}$.
 In particular, $\mu$ is a probability measure. \end{proposition}

 This proposition should be seen as a version of Duke's Theorem \cite{duke88} or its strengthenings to subcollections (see specifically \cite{harcosmichelII}).
-As we assume splitting conditions, it may be proven by means of Linnik's ergodic method \cite{linnik}, since the total volume of the packets we consider is large enough in each factor. \begin{itemize} \item For the first four components this follows from the fact the packets correspond to the set of squares in the attached Picard group -- see Lemma \ref{lemma:image of isogenies} (in the case of the factors $X_{3,S}$ and $X_{4,S}$) and \cite[Lemma~7.2]{W18}.
-Since the $2$-torsion of the Picard group has size $D^{o(1)}$ (see e.g.~\cite[p.~342]{cassels}), the total volume of the packets is large enough in these components. \item In the fifth and the sixth component we then see the set of fourth powers (see for instance \cite[Sec.~4.2]{Linnikthmexpander}) which is large as the $4$-torsion can also be bounded by $D^{o(1)}$. \end{itemize} Thus, one can apply the ergodic method in this situation (see~\cite{W18}).
+Indeed, as we project on a factor, we obtain subsets of toral packets for a form of $\SL_2$.
+Since we assume splitting conditions, individual equidistibution may be proven by means of Linnik's ergodic method \cite{linnik}, since the total volume of the packets we consider is large enough in each factor.
+In the following we give more details to this reasoning.

+In the case $i=1,2$, the proposition amounts to showing that $\SU_2(\Q)\BH_{a_i(L_j)}(\adele)\ell_{L_j,i}$ projected to $X_{i,S}$ equidistributes to the Haar measure.
+This is a version of Duke's theorem for the form $\SU_2$ of $\SL_2$ -- see for example \cite[Thm.~4.6]{Dukeforcubic}, \cite{harcosmichelII} or \cite[Thm.~7.1]{W18} (as we are assuming splitting conditions).
+We remark that as we consider the simply connected cover $\SU_2$ (instead of the adjoint group $\SO_3$), we are considering not the whole Picard group attached to the quadratic order defined by $a_i(L_j)$, but rather the set of squares in it \cite[Lemma~7.2]{W18}.
+Since the $2$-torsion of the Picard group has size $D^{o(1)}$ (see e.g.~\cite[p.~342]{cassels}), the squares form a subgroup of size $D^{\frac{1}{2}+o(1)}$ which is why one can still apply Linnik's ergodic method (as is done in \cite[Thm.~7.1]{W18}).